alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

+of that and then same way there are lots of ways people will use these time use these techniques to make it better for everyone

+{% slide assume_worst_intent 20 %}

-of that and then same way there are lots of ways people will use these time use these techniques to make it better for everyone so what's the first thing you can do first of all diversify the team now I talked about this a lot last year there's a video go watch it but I won't
+so what's the first thing you
+can do first of all diversify the team now I talked about this a lot last year there's a video go watch it but I won't